 MEAG Power is also a member of the mutual insurer NEIL, which provides insurance to cover members' costs of replacement power and other costs related to a prolonged accidental outage of one of its nuclear units.
 The coverage begins after the outage has exceeded 12 weeks, with a maximum per occurrence per unit limit of \$490.0 million.
 MEAG Power's share of the policy limit is \$127.9 million per unit for Generation Station Hatch Unit Nos.
 1 and 2, as well as \$154.5 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2.
-For non-nuclear losses, the policy limit is \$85.5 million per unit for Generation Station Hatch Unit Nos.
+For non-nuclear losses, the policy limit of liability is \$327.6 million per generating unit.
+MEAG Power's share of the non-nuclear policy limit is \$85.5 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
 1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
-1 and 2, members of up to ten times the annual premium under the applicable policy.
+1 and 2, as well as \$103.3 million per unit for Generation Station Vogtle Unit Nos.
+1 and 2.
+These policies, similar to the other NEIL policies, contain provisions for a retrospective premium adjustment for a member of up to ten times the annual premium under the applicable policy.
 Under each of the NEIL policies, members are subject to assessments if losses each year exceed the accumulated funds available to the insurer under that policy.